CSCI-442-Mines/f20-project-5-starter/README.rst

 system still has free frames available.
-If a process already has this number of frames, or the system has no more free frames to spare, you must replace one of the process’ other pages using the replacement strategy specified by ``–strategy`` to bring in a new page.
+If a process already has this number of frames, or the system has no more free frames to spare, you must replace one of the process’ other pages using the replacement strategy specified by ``-–strategy`` to bring in a new page.
 If the flag is not provided, it should default to 10.

 ``-h, –help``
 -------------

-The ``–help`` flag must cause your program to print out instruction for how to run your program and the flags it accepts and then **immediately** exit.
+The ``-–help`` flag must cause your program to print out instruction for how to run your program and the flags it accepts and then **immediately** exit.